 In this article, you’ll find out how to become a remote academic support tutor!

-If you’re going to teach remotely, it’s important to invest in the right equipment.
+If you’re going to give lessons online, it’s important to invest in the right equipment.
+Communication is key!

 Lots of tutors will tell you that you can learn a lot about those being tutored by the way they behave.

 For example, if your student tells you they’ve understood, you may notice that they don’t actually look that convinced!

 It can be much easier in a classroom when you're face to face with your students.
 To notice these kinds of things online, you’ll need to be able to clearly see and hear them.

 Furthermore, communication issues can quickly turn your lessons into an absolute nightmare with you constantly repeating everything you have to say.

 This is both a waste of your time and your student’s time.

 If you want to start teaching webcam tutorials, here are three important tips: